gtgeo/hexaag/README.md

 ### 1. What is it:

-A tool that takes a shapefile as input and outputs a hexmap
+A tool that takes a any file supported by fiona (shapefiles, geojson, geopackages etc) as input and outputs a hexmap

 ### 2. Prerequisites: